CiscoBlockChain/EthExperiments/KlugeAshay.md

 ### Project Scope

-1. Objective 1: Raspberry Pi's with connected Devices
+1. [ ] Objective 1: Raspberry Pi's with connected Devices
-1. Objective 2: Smart Contracts
+1. [ ] Objective 2: Smart Contracts
-1. Objective 3: Centralized Web Interface
+1. [ ] Objective 3: Centralized Web Interface

 #### Objective 1:  Raspberry Pi's with connected Devices

-* Install Linux on Raspberry Pi
+* [x] Install Linux on Raspberry Pi
-* Install Sensor on Raspberry Pi
+* [x] Install Sensor on Raspberry Pi (in this case we are using standard USB cameras)
-* Write code that gets data from these sensors and prints them out in real time.
+* [ ] Write code that gets data from these sensors and prints them out in real time.
+(Here we wish to use yolo or some other AI to recognize objects in real time.
+This portion is taking a great deal of our time.)
-* Update code to references a file ```~/urls.json``` and checks every minute for changes to this file.
+* [ ] Update code to references a file ```~/urls.json``` and checks every minute for changes to this file.
 Instead of printing to the screen print data to those URLs.

 #### Objective 2:  Smart Contract

-* Install private Ethereum chain on several Raspberry Pis.
+* [ ] Install private Ethereum chain on several Raspberry Pis.
-* Write a solidity contract that references a device.
+* [ ] Write a solidity contract that references a device.
 The contract will have the device's public key as data that can not be changed.
-* Send contracts that update the state of the URL list.
+* [ ] Send contracts that update the state of the URL list.
-* Figure out how to use smart contracts to update the URL list based on time of day, etc.
+* [ ] Figure out how to use smart contracts to update the URL list based on time of day, etc.
-* Have the RP use the ```json-rpc``` to read the URL list as opposed to the ```~/urls.json``` file.
+* [ ] Have the RP use the ```json-rpc``` to read the URL list as opposed to the ```~/urls.json``` file.

 #### Objective 3:  Centralized Web Server
-* WebServer uses a local ```json-rpc``` calls to determine what nodes are in the system and where they are currently sending data.
+* [ ] WebServer uses a local ```json-rpc``` calls to determine what nodes are in the system and where they are currently sending data.
-* Lists potential nodes that have registered in this blockchain that users may wish to stream.
+* [ ] Lists potential nodes that have registered in this blockchain that users may wish to stream.

 ## FAQ